darkf/almixer/README.txt

 Android developers should refer to the HelloAndroidALmixer sample project which contains a complete example of how to build OpenAL, ALmixer, and how to integrate into a native Android project. https://bitbucket.org/ewing/hello-android-almixer

+Mac and iOS:
+I have Xcode projects in addition to CMake.
+These enable ENABLE_ALMIXER_THREADS and do not have SDL dependencies.
+If you use CMake, there is a currently a bug/limitation in CMake that looks in /System/Library/Frameworks for built-in frameworks.
+This used to be the correct thing, but is no longer the case because Apple does not put header files in there any more.
+To fix the OPENAL_INCLUDE_DIR option, you need to point it to the correct location inside the Xcode.app, e.g.
+/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.9.sdk/System/Library/Frameworks/OpenAL.framework/Headers

 Backstory: